Guiding Values of Nonprofit Happy Hour (NPHH) Facebook Group

 - We jokingly call each other “unicorns” because we nonprofit professionals are awesome and expected to pull off miracles with limited resources.
 See this post and this post that may have started the trend of calling nonprofit people “unicorns.”

-- We post memes and jokes that do not demean anyone
+- We post memes and jokes that bring joy and humor to the work, and do not post stuff that demeans anyone.

 - We have a group of volunteer “Anonymators” listed in the group description who can post questions on anyone’s behalf who wishes to remain anonymous.